Battle of Baltimore: Star Spangled Banner

 An American lawyer and amateur poet, Francis Scott Key, was on a mercy mission for the release of Dr. William Beanes, a prisoner of the British.
 Key showed the British letters from wounded British officers praising the care that they received from Dr. Beanes.
 The British agreed to release Beanes, but Key and Beanes were forced to stay with the British until the attack on Baltimore was over.

 Key watched the proceedings from a truce ship in the Patapsco River.
 On the morning of the 14th, Key saw the American flag waving above Fort McHenry.
 Inspired, he began jotting down verses on the back of a letter he was carrying.
-Key's poem was originally named "Defence on Fort McHenry" was printed on pamphlets by the Baltimore American.
+Key's poem, originally named "Defence of Fort M'Henry", was printed on pamphlets by the Baltimore American.

-Key's poem was later set to the tune of a British song called "To Anacreon in Heaven," the official song of the Anacreontic Society, an 18th-century gentlemen's club of amateur musicians in London.
-The song eventually became known as "The Star-Spangled Banner."
+Key's poem was later set to the tune of a British song called "To Anacreon in Heaven", the official song of the Anacreontic Society, an 18th-century gentlemen's club of amateur musicians in London.
+The song eventually became known as "The Star-Spangled Banner".
 The US Congress made it the national anthem of the United States in 1931.